willow-ahrens/MemoizedMethods.jl/README.md

 end
 ```
 the expression `CacheType` must be either a non-function-call that evaluates to a type, or a function call that evaluates to an _instance_ of the desired cache type.
 Either way, the methods `Base.get!` and `Base.empty!` must be defined for the supplied cache type.

+This package was forked from [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) to support more corner cases and different syntax.